Aref-Akminasi/aws-developer-associate/CICD.md

 ## CodeBuild - Basics

-- Build instructions: Code file **buildspec.yml** or insert manually in console at the root level of the code files
+- Build instructions: Code file **buildspec.yml** at the root level of the code files, or insert manually in console
-- Build projects can be defined within CodePipeline or CodeBuild (build is triggered through CodePipeline or Codebuild)

 ## CodeBuild - How it works